Conflux-Chain/conflux-documentation/docs/general/blockchain-security/backup-wallet.md

 - Consider using a password manager to generate and store the password
 - Example: Use [1Password](https://1password.com/) to generate a strong password like `"X2$9Pz#mK@Lq"`

-### Multi-signature Wallets

-Multi-signature wallets require multiple private keys to jointly authorize transactions, with common configurations like 2-of-3 and 3-of-5, supporting various multi-signature schemes such as Bitcoin's [P2SH](https://en.bitcoin.it/wiki/Pay_to_script_hash) and Ethereum's smart contract multi-signature.

-#### Security Recommendations:

-- Carefully plan the signing strategy, balancing security and usability
-- Consider geographical distribution to avoid single points of failure
-- Use hardware wallets as part of the multi-signature setup to enhance security
-- Example: 3-of-5 configuration, 2 keys on hardware wallets, 2 on paper backups, 1 in encrypted cloud storage

-### Shamir's Secret Sharing (SSS)

-Divides the secret (e.g., seed) into multiple shares, requiring a predetermined number of shares to reconstruct the secret.

-#### Security Recommendations:

-- Implement using features like Trezor's Shamir Backup
-- Carefully choose the number of shares and recovery threshold, such as a 5-of-8 configuration
-- Securely distribute shares, considering different storage methods and locations
-- Example: 3 shares kept in secure locations, 2 given to trusted family members, 3 encrypted and stored in different cloud services

 ## 2. Advanced Backup Strategies